-Using a transportation planning model, the Planning staff has computed the relationship between a programmed set of transportation facilities and the geographic pattern of existing and approved jobs and housing unitsforecast growth in households and employment, using the Cooperative Regional Forecast.
-The traffic model tests this future land use patternforecast growth for its traffic impact, comparing the resulting directional traffic volume link speed, and distribution to the arterial roadway level of service standard for each policy area.
-Policy areas that do not achieve the level of service standards abovespecified in TP2.1.1 are considered inadequate for roadways.
-Any policy area that is inadequate for roadways, for transit, or for both is considered inadequate for transportation.
-Where roadway inadequacies are identified, the traffic model is used to identify the improvements necessary to achieve or approach an acceptable level of service.
-The estimated costs of these improvements are then allocated to each policy area depending on the proportion of the improvement within each policy area.
-Currently, while the SSP lacks a complete model to identify in detail transit improvements necessary to achieve or approach an acceptable level of transit service.
-Table 1 gives the per-trip payment for each policy area for the period from January1, 2013-January 1, 2015.
+Using a transportation planning model, the Planning staff must compute the relationship between the programmed set of transportation facilities and the forecast growth in households and employment, using the Cooperative Regional Forecast.
+The traffic model tests this forecast growth for its traffic impact, comparing the resulting directional traffic volume, link speed, and distribution to the roadway level of service standard for each policy area.
+Any policy area that does not achieve the level of service standards specified in TP2.1.1 is inadequate for roadways.
+Any policy area that is inadequate for roadways, for transit, or for both is inadequate for transportation.